-Provision of Referral Dates to either Medical or Radiation Oncologist is mandatory to all sites and the remainder, applies to RCC's only.

-Current definition: date on which a request (i.e. fax, phone call, etc.) Sur.
+NOTE: The Class of Case field is at the Disease Entity level.
+Within each cancer centre, a case with a specific primary disease can only have one Class of Case.
+So once a case is Analytic, it stays Analytic even if the patient comes back to the centre for recurrence or other follow up.
+Similarly, a Non Analytic case cannot become Analytic.
+Date of referral to: Provision of Referral Dates to either Medical or Radiation Oncologist is mandatory to all sites and the remainder, applies to RCC's only.
+Med.
+Onc.
+Current definition: date on which a request (i.e. fax, phone call, etc.) Rad.
 Onc. for a consultation with <> is received by RCC and/or hospital from a referring physician.
+Sur.
+Onc.
 Palliative Care Prog.
-1 NOTES: Social Work Please use the actual receipt date for requests faxed over the Social Work weekend, instead of a next business day, when clinic re-opens.
-Dietitian 2.
-Do not use a "Ready to Book" or other date when you have all of Dictitian the diagnostic tests or other materials ready for the consult.
-Physiotherapy 3.
-Do not use a date when the patient is ready; e.g. if the patient Thysiotherapy delays the appointment, do not change the referral date based on Psychiatry this delay.
-Psychiatry Doughology Psychology seeing more than one specialist in order to develop a treatment Occupational Thorany plan, (based on the disease and practice), then the referral date for Occupational Therapy both specialists is the same, e.g. the date of the fax, phone call, etc. Crossb Language In most sites, the patient would be seen in a multi-specialist clinic, Speech Language sometimes referred to as Multidisciplinary Clinics, e.g. Head and Pathologist Neck cancer patients.
-5. In the situation where a patient was seen by one specialist (is part way through or has completed treatment with one modality, or is perhaps not doing as well as expected), and that specialist decides that the patient would benefit from a referral to another specialty, the referral date for the second specialty is the date the initial specialist makes the decision to refer the patient to the second specialist (sometimes called a "cross referral", as the referral typically takes place within an RCC).
+NOTES: 1.
+Please use the actual receipt date for requests faxed over the weekend, instead of a next business day, when clinic re-opens.
+Social Work 2.
+Do not use a "Ready to Book" or other date when you have all of the diagnostic tests or other materials ready for the consult.
+Dietitian 3.
+Do not use a date when the patient is ready; e.g. if the patient delays the appointment, do not change the referral date based Physiotherapy on this delay.
+Psychiatry 4.
+When it is known/planned that a new patient would benefit from seeing more than one specialist in order to develop a treatment plan, (based on the disease and practice), then the referral date Psychology for both specialists is the same, e.g. the date of the fax, phone call, etc. In most sites, the patient would be seen in a multi- Occupational Therapy specialist clinic, sometimes referred to as Multidisciplinary Clinics, e.g. Head and Neck cancer patients.
+Speech Language Pathologist 5.
+In the situation where a patient was seen by one specialist (is part way through or has completed treatment with one modality, or is perhaps not doing as well as expected), and that specialist decides that the patient would benefit from a referral to another specialty, the referral date for the second specialty is the date the initial specialist makes the decision to refer the patient to the second specialist (sometimes called a "cross referral", as the referral typically takes place within an RCC).
 Laterality Applies to RCC's only Current definition: identifies the side of a paired organ or the side of the body on which the reportable tumour originated.
 This applies to the primary disease site only.
-Definition of current values (designed to capture laterality where ICD- O-3 topography codes currently do not): 0 - Organ is not considered to be a paired side 1 - Origin of primary is right 2 - Origin of primary is left 3 - Only one side involved, right or left origin not specified 4 - Bilateral involvement, side of origin unknown, stated to be a single primary 5 - Paired site: midline tumor 9 - Paired site, but lateral origin unknown
+Definition of current values (designed to capture laterality where ICD-O-3 topography codes currently do not): 0 - Organ is not considered to be a paired side 1 - Origin of primary is right 2 - Origin of primary is left 3 - Only one side involved, right or left origin not specified

+4 - Bilateral involvement, side of origin unknown, stated to be a

+single primary

+5 - Paired site: midline tumor

+9 - Paired site, but lateral origin unknown